 Another significant invention of Michell's was a crankless engine, which he patented in 1917.
 Three years later he established Crankless Engines (Australia) Pty Ltd to develop the design, manufacture prototypes and secure licences from overseas manufacturers for large-scale production of the engine.
 The company ceased operations in Melbourne in 1928.

-The centrepiece of the Michell collection at the University is a crankless automobile engine manufactured in 1922, which is on long-term loan to the Department of Mechanical Engineering in the Melbourne School of Engineering.
+The centrepiece of the Michell collection at the University is a crankless automobile engine manufactured in 1922, which is on long-term loan to the Department of Mechanical Engineering in the Faculty of Engineering and IT.
 The technical drawings for the crankless engine, along with a small amount of other archival material, are held by the University of Melbourne Archives.